Skip to content

 dataway_urls: []

-# Whether to set hostname, set to false for mixed deployments
+# Whether to set hostname, set to false when mixed deployment

 set_hostname: false